Sanglorian/orcus/Orcus Advanced Options - current.md

 19. Undead
 20. Water

+### Swift (I)

+Add the enhancement bonus to initiative checks.

 ### Venom (II)

 **Item Power** (swift, daily) ● **Poison**
 You cause thick, black poison to coat the blade.
 The poison remains until the end of the encounter or until you hit with this weapon.
 The target takes persistent poison damage (save ends) equal to double the enhancement bonus of this weapon.

+### Warded (II)

+*Ranged weapons only*

+Ranged and far attacks made with this weapon do not provoke opportunity attacks.

 ## Cloak Boosts